 A retirement interest-only mortgage works by the homeowner borrowing cash in exchange for monthly repayments until you pass away or move into long-term care.
 They are similar to interest-only lifetime mortgages.
 What’s left is repaid when you pass away or move into long-term care.

 Who Can Get a Retirement Interest-Only Mortgage?

-How Are RIO Mortgages Different From Lifetime Equity Release Mortgages?
+How Are RIO Mortgages Different From Lifetime Mortgages?

-Pros & Cons of Retirement Interest-Only Mortgages in Oct 2021
+What are the Pros & Cons of Retirement Interest-Only Mortgages in Dec 2021?

 4 Benefits of RIO’s